-Fitbit has been around for years, sitting at the top of its activity tracking class smugly watching as its competitors hope to raise the same sort of brand awareness.
-For many, a fitness band is simply called "a fitbit", such has the impact been of this company - and it's now being bought by Google, to add to its power.
+(Pocket-lint) - Fitbit has been around for years, sitting at the top of its activity tracking class, smugly watching as its competitors hope to raise the same sort of brand awareness.
+For many, a fitness band is simply called "a Fitbit" - such has been the impact of this company - and it's now being bought by Google, to add to its power.

-We have broken each of the Fitbit trackers down into how much each costs, what features each offers and why you might consider buying each one.
-This feature is all about helping you work out which Fitbit will suit you and your lifestyle best.
+We've broken down each of the Fitbit trackers, looking at how much each costs, what features it offers and why you might consider buying each one.
+This list is all about helping you work out which Fitbit will suit you and your lifestyle best.

-The Fitbit Inspire is the cheapest fitness tracker in Fitbit's offering, replacing the Zip, Flex and Alta families.
+The Fitbit Inspire is the cheapest fitness tracker in Fitbit's offering, replacing the Zip, Flex and Alta.
 It offers all-day sleep and activity tracking, smartphone notifications, clock faces and interchangeable straps.
 It has a touchscreen display, is swim proof and it offers automatic exercise recognition too.

 The Fitbit Inspire HR has a very similar design to the standard Inspire but it adds heart rate monitoring, more advanced sleep data, VO2 Max, Goal-Based exercise modes and Connected GPS.
 Other functions are the same as the Inspire, but it is a little more expensive due to the extra features.

-The Fitbit Charge 3 offers everything the Inspire HR does, including swim tracking and Goal-Based exercise, but it adds more advanced smartphone notifications, like Quick Replies for Android users, and it has an altimeter.
+The Fitbit Charge 3 offers everything the Inspire HR does, including swim tracking and Goal-Based exercise, but it adds more advanced smartphone notifications and it has an altimeter.
 There is also a Special Edition model with NFC for Fitbit Pay.

-The Fitbit Versa Lite Edition moves into smartwatch territory, offering a middle ground between the Charge 3 and the standard Versa smartwatch in terms of features and price.
-The Versa Lite Edition has the same features as the Charge 3, including swim proofing, but it adds apps and designer accessories.
+The Fitbit Versa Lite Edition moves into smartwatch territory, offering a middle ground between the Charge 3 and the standard Versa 2 smartwatch in terms of features and price.
+The Versa Lite Edition has the same features as the Charge 3, including swim proofing, but it adds apps.
 It loses Fitbit Pay however, as well as an altimeter.

-The Fitbit Versa is the next step up in the Fitbit smartwatch sector.
-It offers everything the Versa Lite Edition has, but it adds the altimeter back in, along with Fitbit Pay and On-Screen workouts.
-Still no built-in GPS, but the Versa has phone-free music, which the Charge 3 and Versa Lite Edition do not.
+The Fitbit Versa 2 is the next step up in the Fitbit smartwatch sector.
+It offers everything the Versa Lite Edition has, but it adds the altimeter back in, along with Fitbit Pay and built-in Alexa.
+Still no built-in GPS, but the Versa 2 has phone-free music, which the Charge 3 and Versa Lite Edition do not.

-The Fitbit Ionic is the most expensive Fitbit device, as well as being the most feature rich.
-It lands more in smartwatch territory than other Fitbit devices, bringing built-in GPS, water resistance up to 50-metres, mobile payments and smartphone notifications, as well as all the features found on other Fitbit devices.
+The Fitbit Ionic is more sportswatch in its design than smartwatch.
+It offers built-in GPS, water resistance up to 50-metres, mobile payments and smartphone notifications, as well as all the features found on other Fitbit devices.
+No voice assistants though.

-The Fitbit Inspire is one of two devices that replaces the Zip, Flex and Alta tracker ranges.
-It is the new entry level fitness tracker from Fitbit and it offers basic activity monitoring, including steps and calories burned, along with basic sleep tracking.
+The Fitbit Inspire is the entry level fitness tracker from Fitbit and it offers basic activity monitoring, including steps and calories burned, along with basic sleep tracking.

 The Inspire is slim, slender and smaller than the Charge 3.
 It also offers interchangeable straps, allowing for a different look, as well as the ability to clip it to clothing with a specific accessory, and it is claimed to have a five-day battery life.
 As with all Fitbit devices, the Inspire connects to the Fitbit app via Bluetooth, offering a range of more detailed stats and data.